byteyilabs/yi-note/README.md

 ## Roadmap

-- Integration with popular note / document platforms, like Evernote, onenote, google doc.
+- (Done) Integration with popular note / document platforms, like Evernote, onenote, google doc.

+- Sync notes from mooc platforms

 - Web article annotation

-- Cloud support for both public and private groups
+- Cloud support

 - Fine grained note sharing

-- Multiple devices support
+- Multiple devices support (Desktop browser, mobile devices)

-- Turn UI panel into framework agnositc UI widget

 ## FAQs

 - How to share notes with others?

-  YiNote can send notes to MS OneNote and Google Docs since v1.1.0.
+  YiNote can send notes to Evernote, MS OneNote, Google Docs since v1.2.0.
 You can firstly send notes to one of the supported services, then generate share link from there.

-- Is YiNote still supporting sending notes to Evernote?

-  Evernote integration is on the roadmap, since it's one of the most popular note-taking platform.
-But seems like Evernote support team is not actively reviewing api key activation request.
-YiNote's production apiKey is still pending for review.
-YiNote will be updated with Evernote integration once the apiKey is ready.

 ## License